markusfalk/generator-npm-angular/README.md

 ```
 ## Convenience setup

-You can also add the external module to the path of the angular project to resolve short and readable imports
+You can also add the external module to the path of the Angular project to resolve short and readable imports.

 ```json
 "paths": {